bbalouki/bbstrader/README.md

 `bbstrader` is comprised of several key modules, each focus on specific aspects of trading strategy development and execution:

 - **Backtesting Module (btengine)** : Enables traders to rigorously test their trading strategies using historical data to evaluate performance before live deployment.
-- **Trading Strategies Module**: A collection of predefined trading strategies, including ARIMA+GARCH models, Kalman Filters, Ornstein-Uhlenbeck processes, and Simple Moving Averages, equipped with risk management through Hidden Markov Models.
+- **Trading Strategies Module**: A collection of predefined trading strategies, including ARIMA+GARCH models, Kalman Filters, and Simple Moving Averages, equipped with risk management through Hidden Markov Models.
 - **MetaTrader5 Module (metatrader)**: Facilitates the direct execution of trading strategies on the MetaTrader 5 platform, supporting real-time trading across multiple financial instruments.
 - **Modles Module**: Serves as a framework for implementing various types of financial models (risk managment models, Machine learing models etc).
 - **Time serie Module (tseries)** designed for conducting advanced time series analysis in financial markets.